Jon Jacobs: Biography

-In 1992 Jacobs wrote and directed The Girl With the Hungry Eyes, which was executive produced by Cassian Elwes.
+In 1992 Jacobs wrote and directed The Girl with the Hungry Eyes, which was executive produced by Cassian Elwes.
 In 1995 Jacobs wrote, directed, and starred in the micro-budget feature The Wooden Gun, a period black and white Western.

-In 2002 Jacobs created the Iconic "Neverdie" avatar inside the Entropia Universe.
-In 2005 he co-directed and starred as DJ Hound Dog in the electronic dance movie Hey DJ!, featuring a line up of many of the worlds top international DJ's.
+In 2002 Jacobs created the "Neverdie" avatar inside the Entropia Universe.
+In 2005 he co-directed and starred as DJ Hound Dog in the electronic dance movie Hey DJ!.

 In 2005, Jacobs mortgaged his home to buy a virtual asteroid for US$100,000, being the most valuable virtual item ever sold at that time.
-Jacobs claims that he received an offer to sell the asteroid for US$200,000 the following day, but he refused.
-The asteroid space resort was named Club Neverdie after its owner's avatar name.
 In 2010 Jon Jacobs sold the Asteroid Space Resort to various other Entropia Universe participants for a total of US$635,000.

 Jacobs's avatar subsequently appeared in The Discovery Channel documentaries Gamer Generation and I, Videogame, it also appeared in the Canal+ documentary La Vraie vie des mondes virtuels.
-ABC News did a video interview with Jacobs entitled A Portrait of the Avatar.
-The Los Angeles Times described Jacobs avatar as "the world's first cyber-superstar".

-Neverdie was included in the 2008 Guinness Book of Records as well as the 2010 Guinness World Records Gamer's Edition for owning "the most expensive virtual item", namely the Asteroid Space Resort called Club Neverdie.
-The club is also host to the Massive Multiplayer Online World Championships (MMOWC).
-Neverdie has appeared on 60 Minutes.